8891689/Brain-Wallet/README.md

 cd build
 cmake ..
 make
-IGNORE_WHEN_COPYING_START
-content_copy
-download
-Use code with caution.
-Bash
-IGNORE_WHEN_COPYING_END

 ```
-Note: You need to manually modify the CMakeLists.txt file to change main.c to Brain.c and the output executable name to Brain.

 ### 3. Using GCC (Single Command)

 Alternatively, you can compile the program with the following GCC command (ensure you are in the project's root directory):
 ```
 gcc -O3 -o Brain Brain.c sha256/sha256.c base58/base58.c bech32/bech32.c ripemd160/ripemd160.c ecc/ecc.c customutil/customutil.c -lgmp
-IGNORE_WHEN_COPYING_START
-content_copy
-download
-Use code with caution.
-Bash
-IGNORE_WHEN_COPYING_END
 ```

-This command uses the -O3 optimization flag, which can generate more efficient executable code.
+### This command uses the -O3 optimization flag, which can generate more efficient executable code.

 Usage